TF-RMM/tf-rmm/docs/getting_started/build-options.rst

    RMM_FPU_USE_AT_REL2		,ON | OFF		,OFF(fake_host) ON(aarch64),"Enable FPU/SIMD usage in RMM."
    RMM_MAX_GRANULES		,			,0			,"Maximum number of memory granules available to the system" HOST_VARIANT			,host_build | host_test	,host_build		,"Variant to build for the host platform.
 Only available when RMM_PLATFORM=host"
-   RMM_COVERAGE 		,ON | OFF		,OFF			,"Enable coverage analysis" RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis"
+   HOST_MEM_SIZE		,			,0x40000000		,"Host memory size that will be used as physical granules" RMM_COVERAGE 		,ON | OFF		,OFF			,"Enable coverage analysis" RMM_HTML_COV_REPORT		,ON | OFF		,ON			,"Enable HTML output report for coverage analysis"